nathaneltitane/gutengrab/README.md

 With GutenGrab, you can:

 - Search for books by title, author, or subject (with optional language filtering).
-- View book details, including title, author, languages, subjects, and available formats.
+- View book details, including:
+  - title, author, languages, subjects, and available formats.
-- List all available download formats (e.g., EPUB, MOBI, TXT, HTML).
+- List all available download formats (EPUB, MOBI, TXT, HTML, etc).
 - Download books in EPUB format (for now).
-- Save and reuse search results, allowing users to download all books from the last search using "all".
+- Save and reuse search results, allowing users to download all books from the last search using  the 'all' argument'.

 ---